SparkDevNetwork/Rock/RockWeb/Readme.txt

 + Updated GroupFinder and GroupRegistration blocks to honor a group's GroupCapacity and GroupTypeRole MaxCount (Fixes #1275).
 + Added ability to Group Attendance detail block to select/unselect all members at once by clicking 'Member' header.
 + Added campus filter option to group finder.
++ Fixed Lava used for the Group Toolbox.
+The edit member feature was not working as intended.

 FINANCIAL
 + Added the ability to view Lava based contribution report on the person profile page.